Step 1: How do we identify and describe a support in your plan?

 If we describe a support category as stated, you must use the funding in your plan to buy the supports exactly how we describe them.
 This includes how the support is provided.
 For example, we will sometimes require the support to be provided:

 - through a particular delivery mode or method, or in a special way.

 Your Core supports budget is the most flexible.
 You can usually use your funding across all the support categories in the Core Supports budget if:

 - you have the same plan management options for your Core Supports.

-When we decide whether to describe supports as fixed or flexible, we consider:
+When we decide whether to describe supports as stated or flexible, we think about:

 - how much the support costs

 - if the support will help reduce the cost of other supports over time, for example providing more supports early so you don’t need as many supports later in life

 - any risks with supplying the support, for example if the support would create risks to your health and safety or if it doesn’t comply with state or territory laws

 - if you need a particular support to pursue your goals or to use other supports in your plan effectively